t-brink/LAMMPS-tutorial/01-molecular-statics-lattice-constant-and-cohesive-energy/README.txt

 We will need the following software:

 * A recent LAMMPS version, obviously.
-See <https://lammps.sandia.gov/>.
+See <https://lammps.org/>.
 Have a quick look at its documentation and install it in whatever way is practical for you.
 Be sure to have at least the packages "COMPRESS", "MANYBODY", "RIGID", and "REPLICA" installed.
+If possible, also install the "VORONOI" package.

 * Python 3 with numpy and scipy.
 You need this anyway.